Arson90/csv-reader-writer/README.md

   * Paste the link and click Clone
 * Right Click on the file and Run as Java Application

+## Troubleshooting
+Probably after openning the project you will have to set the JDK in IntelliJ IDEA.
+* Project structure → Project settings → Project → SDK → choose the right JDK version (1.8 or newer)
 ## Useful links
 * IntelliJ IDEA → https://www.jetbrains.com/idea/download/#section=windows
 * JDK → https://www.oracle.com/java/technologies/downloads/ or https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot